markgodiy/PUG/PUG-Bytes/230815_CompactScripts.md

 ## Summary:

-Making your PowerShell scripts more concise is a craft.
-By being aware of these methods, you should be able to confidently create scripts that are equally functional and faster to write but still easy to understand and upgrade over time.
+Making your PowerShell scripts more concise is a skill and a craft.
+By being aware of these methods, you should be able to confidently compose scripts that are equally functional and faster to write but still easy to understand and upgrade over time.